gostratasphere/project-pierre/README.md

 # Project Pierre

-React App for Pierre's dev project.
+Front-end App for Pierre's dev project in React.

+Back-end in AWS on Serverless framework.